Brownfields Grant Program

 Any city, village, town, county, individual, tribal entity, or business may apply for funds provided that the party that caused the environmental contamination and any person who possessed or controlled the environmental contaminant is unknown, cannot be located or is financially unable to pay for the remediation of the soil and/or groundwater.

-Phase I and Phase II Environmental Reports must be completed no greater than five years prior to the application submittal date and are a required component of a BF Grant application.
+Phase I and Phase II Environmental Reports must be completed no greater than five years prior to the application submittal date, unless:

-Brownfields funds may be used for brownfield redevelopment or associated environmental remediation activities on sites with demonstrated soil, groundwater or vapor contamination.
+Brownfields funds may be used for brownfield redevelopment or associated environmental remediation activities.
 Grant funds may typically be used for the following activities:

 - The environmental investigation, remediation or monitoring of the site